Pinnacle Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The third ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
 Oatmeal is naturally rich in B-vitamins, dietary fiber and is also (unlike many other grains) gluten-free.

 The fourth ingredient is oat flour.
 Since oat flour is nothing more than finely ground oats, it provides about the same gluten-free nutritional content as raw oats.

-The fifth item is potato.
+The fifth ingredient includes potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.

 Just the same, there’s probably not enough tomato pomace here to make much of a difference.

 The seventh ingredient is canola oil.
 Unfortunately, canola can be a controversial item.
 That’s because some worry that canola oil is made from rapeseed, a genetically modified (GMO) raw material.